ShalomGoodman/aiPoll-client/README.md

 # Deployment

-Our app is deployed on Netlify.
+Our app is deployed on Vercel.
 You can access the live deployment at https://ai-poll-client-awsordsz0-elijahw.vercel.app/

 ## Key Features